nazhudha/CV/README.md

 ## Introduction

-I am an adaptable and reliable **Full Stack Developer**, now looking for a position on the development team.œ
+I am an adaptable and reliable **Full Stack Developer**, looking for a position on the development team.

 After having worked on the sales side of digital products for a number of years within tech companies; I realised it is programming and solving problems that I enjoy more.
-Equipped with best engineering practices gained through Makers developer bootcamp, I am really excited to use my digital technical skills to help turn ideas into innovative new features, products & services.
+Equipped with best engineering practices gained through Makers Developer Bootcamp, I am really excited to use my digital technical skills to help turn ideas into innovative new features, products & services.

-I would describe myself as someone who is open minded, a good learner (self-taught Japanese and lived in Japan for 2 years), with a positive attitude and strong methodical approach which I can bring when working with people from walks of life.
+I would describe myself as someone who is open minded, a good learner (self-taught Japanese and lived in Japan for 2 years), with a positive attitude and strong methodical approach which I can bring when working with people from all walks of life.

 ## Technologies
 **Languages:** JavaScript, Ruby, HTML, CSS